r2d2butbetter/git-github-session-gdg-iiitsricity/README.md

 ### Start with a small talk on what is hacktoberfest, registration video.(more on it below)
+As a developer, one of the most important skills one must learn is the art of managing and working with large codebases while collaborating with other developers, ensuring the code you write is well documented and free of bugs.<br/>Open source programs allow young developers to learn this specific art, and with Hacktoberfest officially kicking off this month, there's no better opportunity to have this session on Git and GitHub to help you take your first steps into the world of open source with us.<br/>More about open source programs will be discussed in detail during this three-day bootcamp.
+For now, let’s start with the fundamentals.

 # 1. Introduction to Version Control Systems (VCS)
 ### Definition and Importance